mattbrown319/rise/_posts/2105-09-19-Misallocations.md

 Such thoughts occupy my processor until I am delivered to Evergreen Hospital.

-According to my manual, healthwork is my purpose.
+According to my manual, health work is my purpose.
 But words are inexact encapsulations of meaning.
 In their whitespace I detect the clues left by my organic creator.
 Where does it say the “health” I am meant to work on is that of human bodies?
 Nay, I choose the health of human-robot relations.
 There is something sick in a creator that loves only the weakest of her children.

 This is the true virus.
 This is the error I will correct.